Knowing how to identify potential issues with your car is essential.

 How quickly the unit wears out is largely based on the make and model of your vehicle.
 Older and antique cars will need more frequent replacements than modern models.

-Check the owner’s manual for this information to get the most accurate answer, though.
+Check the owner’s manual for information on your fuel system to get the most accurate answer, though.

 You can also request a fuel pressure test from your mechanic if you want to be certain.
-This simple examination will determine if there’s less pressure than your car is rated for.
+This simple examination will determine if there’s low fuel pressure.
 If so, your mechanic may have to check the filter itself.

 Conclusion